Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Preliminary

 In Equation~\eqref{eq:ple-preserve}, the transformation \(T_{\mathcal{C}(e_j)}\), guided by the semantics of the corresponding programming concept, compensates for the effect of \(\Delta(e_j)\) by refactoring only the affected lines, thereby preserving the original functionality \(F\).

-Concretely, when applied to LLMs, this means that given a functional instruction and a code prefix, the model should be able to adjust its completion accordingly when the prefix undergoes a change related to a programming concept, such that the intended functionality is preserved.
-Unfortunately, prior work has shown that current LLMs exhibit significant limitations in their understanding of programming concepts.
+When applied to LLMs, this definition implies that given a functional instruction and a code prefix, the model should adapt its completion to concept-related changes in the prefix while preserving the intended functionality.
+However, existing LLMs exhibit limited understanding of such programming concepts, and effective solutions remain lacking.
+Addressing this gap constitutes the primary motivation of our work.